 Again, it was an absolutely magical, mesmerizing trip.

 But back to 1986.
 We were so blessed to go to Tibet when there was so much freedom to explore.
-There were restricted areas, but often you could find a way to get there, often in the back of a truck.
+There were restricted areas, but with perseverence you could find a way to get there, often in the back of a truck.
 After a week exploring Lhasa area, we travelled to what was a restricted area south east of Lhasa – the Yarlung Valley, Tsedang and Samye Monastery.
 We spent a whole day the Yumbulakang palace, which according to legend is the first building built in Tibet.
 We did not see one other person there all day long, except this woman and child and the caretaker who was an old man with one long brown tooth.

 I wrote in my journal: